 I love being able to tell you about other GREAT resources, especially when they come from other awesome dietitians.
-Melissa Joy Dobbins is a Chicago-based RD, and has started her own podcast.
-I highly recommend listening to it.
+My friend Melissa Joy Dobbins is a Chicago-based RD, and has her own podcast, which I highly recommend listening to.

 You know how a lot of things can either be a little too fluffy ("The 10 Foods You Should Never Eat") or too heady ("Apolipoprotein A1 Regulates Coenzyme Q10 Absorption, Mitochondrial Function, and Infarct Size in a Mouse Model of Myocardial Infarction")?
 This podcast is neither of those.
 She takes interesting subjects and teases out the research, best practices, and psychology of good nutrition.
 Without oversimplifying, or making your head spin.
 So check it out!

 The first episode that I listened to was about protein, which I thought was a great topic that I'd want to share on my blog.
 Below is essentially a summary/review of the content.
 Melissa interviewed Doug Paddon-Jones, a Professor of Nutrition and Metabolism at the University of Texas Medical Branch in Galveston, TX.
 His disclosure includes being a researcher with grants from the NIH.

 If you look on the shelves of your grocery store, you probably notice one of two things written on the package - "gluten-free" or how much protein is in the food.
 Protein is definitely the nutrient du jour, and people are OBSESSED with getting enough.
 Is that warranted?
 How much is enough?
 How much is too much?